mongramosjr/wifi-hotspot/README.md

 ### Restart the captive portal

-Let’s now start the hostapd, nginx and coovachilli.
-And try accessing EasyHotspot from our web browser.
+Let’s now start the hostapd, nginx and CoovaChilli.
+And try accessing captive portal from our web browser.

 ```console
 sudo systemctl stop hostapd